If you are a seller on Walmart Marketplace, then you certainly want to read about the so-called Walmart Keyword Bidding.

 You will be fascinated to read the fact that this feature turned out to be a key reason for Amazon’s success and this was exactly the time when it started promoting itself more aggressively.

-After Amazon, Walmart happens to be the world’s second biggest online marketplace—whose response to Amazon’s Prime is the Walmart’s Free 2-Day Shipping badge.
+After Amazon, Walmart happens to be the world’s second-biggest online marketplace—whose response to Amazon’s Prime is Walmart’s Free 2-Day Shipping badge.

 With Walmart’s free 2-day shipping tag, a seller can guarantee potential buyers with fast shipping, reach out to more shoppers, and get greater visibility for their products.